 - Everymove and Earndit offer prizes and rewards for being active.

-- Beeminder inspires you to keep your fitness goals by charging you if you don't meet them.
+- Beeminder inspires you to keep your fitness as well as other life goals by charging you if you don't meet them.

 Cost: Free until you don't meet your goals for the day.
 Then, you have to pledge $5 that you'll get back on track.
 If you don't, you pay the $5 every time you go off track.
 The amount goes up over time.

-Syncs with: Fitbit (Flex, Force, One, Ultra, and Zip), Jawbone Up, and Withings Pulse
+Syncs with: Fitbit ,Apple Health, and Withings Pulse

 Apps for Sleep